St Hilda Post in CSTP

 A political theologian and expert on Catholic social teaching and with special interests in the work of Hannah Arendt and Gillian Rose, Dr Rowlands has worked on theology and migration for over a decade.
 She holds degrees in Social and Political Science and Theology from Cambridge University, the University of London and Manchester University.

-Dr Rowlands is the author and co-author of two forthcoming books, Catholic Social Teaching: A Guide for the Perplexed (Bloomsbury, 2017) and Political Theology: A Reader (Bloomsbury, 2017).
+Dr Rowlands is author of Towards a Politics of Communion: Catholic Social Teaching in Dark Times (Bloomsbury, forthcoming) and co-editor of the T&T Clark Reader in Political Theology (Bloomsbury, forthcoming).
 Her current AHRC/ESRC Global Challenges funded research, the Refugee Hosts project, focuses on forced displacement in the Middle East and examines the role that faith and faith-based organisations play in local responses to displacement.
 She is also working on a project on immigration destitution and detention with the Jesuit Refugee Service.

 Upon her appointment in September 2017, Dr Rowlands said: “I am absolutely delighted to be appointed to this innovative and exciting role.
 This post requires a dedication to pursuing both cutting-edge research in the Catholic social tradition and a desire to work in partnership with Catholic faith-based organisations that are shaping the next generation of Catholic social practice; a desire to make known the tradition of Catholic social thought as widely as possible at a critical moment for our culture, as well as a commitment to critically examine the development of that same tradition.
 The questions addressed by the Catholic social tradition – questions of the common good and human dignity – are pressing and urgent for us in local, national and international contexts and the task of the Hilda Chair is to contribute to exploring these questions as a researcher, teacher and through public engagement.
 I look forward to serving in this role.”